Monitoring Docker Universal Control Plane (UCP) with Splunk Enterprise and Splunk Cloud

 insecure = true

-Change namespace to collectorforkubernetes and paste whole content to the Object YAML section and click Create.
+and paste the whole content to the Object YAML section and click Create.

 If everything is correct, you should start seeing data in a few moments in the Monitoring Kubernetes application in Splunk.

-Within the application when you navigate to a specific node, you will be able to see pods scheduled with kubernetes
+Within the application, when you navigate to a specific node, you will be able to see pods scheduled with Kubernetes

-And below you will be able to see all containers, that have been scheduled with Kubernetes or Docker Services and Stacks
+And below you will be able to see all containers that have been scheduled with Kubernetes or Docker Services and Stacks

 Please read Next Steps that we recommend after installation.